frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/frequently-asked-questions/stock/how-to-set-end-of-life.md

-# How To Discontinue an Item From A Specific Date?
+# How To Discontinue An Item From A Specific Date?

+To discontinue an Item from a specific date, mention its 'End-of-Life'period in the system.
 To set your product's End-of-Life period, go to the Inventory section of the Item form.
 Mention the date of discontinuation for your product.

 > Stock > Item